JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 however analysis would need to be done to determine the effect on model verifier and the model compilers.

+> The problem is not editing.
+You can build a graphical editor that saves its
+> models as text.
+The problem is once again the mixture of persistence as stated
+> above.

 5.1.2.2 Deferred and native services

 Another challenge to text is king is deferred and native activities.
 MASL allows